Housing Application Process

 - You will receive an on-campus housing assignment after you have registered for your first-semester courses.

 This housing deposit is held the whole time you are a student at North Park University and returned to you when you graduate.
-The deposit amount you receive back when you graduate may be less than $250 if any damage fees were assessed to campus housing in which you live.
+The deposit amount you receive back when you graduate may be less than $250 if any damage fees were assessed during your stay in on-campus housing.

-Your housing deposit will be refunded to you if you cancel your reservation for North Park housing before May 1, for the fall semester, or December 8, for the spring semester.
+Your housing deposit will be refunded to you if you cancel your reservation for North Park housing before August 1 for the fall semester or December 15 for the spring semester.